chaw/r7rs-libs/README.md

 * abbrev - creates a set of unambiguous abbreviations for strings (based on Ruby's Abbrev class)
 * constants - some commonly used mathematical or scientific numbers
 * directory - portable directory-handling functions
+  * change-directory not working on Kawa and Larceny
 * disjoint-set - data structure to hold sets of items in disjoint sets
 * logger - a logging framework (based on Ruby's Logger class)
 * series - a mostly complete (though inefficient) version of Richard Waters' Lisp Series package